-Results were produced by two separate analyses, the first an exploration of annual changes in Black-backed Woodpecker occurrence within our sampling frame.
+Results were produced by two separate analyses, the first of which was an exploration of annual changes in Black-backed Woodpecker occurrence within our sampling frame.
 To assess these changes, we used a hierarchical modeling approach that incorporated separate but linked models for the observation (detection) and state (occupancy) processes.
 Additionally, the state process was split into two hierarchical levels, to separately model whether a fire (or at least the portion of it we sampled) was occupied (fire-level occupancy) and whether survey points within a fire were occupied (point-level occupancy).
-For each occupancy probability model, we defined a logitlinear model that included covariates that we deemed important based on previous years' analyses.
+For each occupancy probability model, we defined a logit-linear model that included covariates that we deemed important based on previous years' analyses.
 Fire age was the only fire-level covariate, while point-level covariates included latitude, snag density, burn severity, pre-fire canopy cover, and elevation.
 Detectability was modeled as a function of survey interval duration (2- vs. 3-minute), count type (passive vs. broadcast survey), and seasonality (day of year).
 Each survey year was modeled separately, providing independent but comparable models of true occurrence within each year's sampling frame.

-Mean occupancy probability for points surveyed in 2019 was 0.23 (95% credible interval: 0.23 - 0.25), which is well within the range of previously observed year-to-year variation in occupancy.
-Mean fire occupancy (i.e., the proportion of occupied fires, or, more precisely, the proportion of fires with occupancy within the portion of each fire that we surveyed) was 0.65 (95% CI: 0.56 - 0.72), which also was within the range of previously observed year-to-year variation, albeit at the higher end.
-There was no linear trend in point-level occupancy (P = 0.79) or fire-level occupancy (P = 0.95) from 2009 to 2019.
+Mean occupancy probability for points surveyed in 2021 was 0.21 (95% credible interval: 0.20 - 0.24), which is well within the range of previously observed year-to-year variation in occupancy.
+Mean fire occupancy (i.e., the proportion of occupied fires, or, more precisely, the proportion of fires with occupancy within the portion of each fire that we surveyed) was 0.60 (95% CI: 0.53 - 0.68), which also was within the range of previously observed year-to-year variation.
+There was no linear trend in point-level occupancy (P = 0.90) or fire-level occupancy (P = 0.89) from 2009 to 2021.

-Our second analysis used data from all eleven survey years (2009-2019) to explore occurrence dynamics over time, specifically the probabilities of colonization and extinction of Black-backed Woodpeckers at survey points and fires.
+Our second analysis used data from all eleven survey years (2009-2021) to explore occurrence dynamics over time, specifically the probabilities of colonization and extinction of Black-backed Woodpeckers at survey points and fires.
 Average colonization probability (defined here as the probability of a single survey point becoming occupied by woodpeckers given that it was previously unoccupied subsequent to the fire) was quite low (<15%), while average extinction probability was much higher (50-90%).
 Despite being low, the probability of a site being colonized was strongly and positively associated with snag density and strongly negatively associated with fire age.
 Thus, early post-fire sites with high snag densities have a higher probability of being colonized, even after initially being vacant, than other sites.
 For extinction, there was evidence for a moderate negative association with burn severity (i.e., more severe fires make extinction in a given year less likely).

-During the 2019 field season we also completed multi-species bird surveys at 478 survey points, adding to our growing dataset of bird community response in the decade following fire.
-In 2019, we added only one newly detected species (Northern Mockingbird) to the cumulative species list, which now totals 148 species.
+During the 2021 field season we also completed multi-species bird surveys at 485 survey points, adding to our growing dataset of bird community response in the decade following fire.
+In 2021, we added six newly detected species (Black-chinned Hummingbird, Bobolink, Golden Eagle, Northern Saw-whet Owl, Swainson's Hawk, and Yellow-breasted Chat) to the cumulative species list, which now totals 154 species.